Free tools for developers

 Does this tool save my text?

-No. Everything runs in your browser.
-Your text is never sent to any server and is not saved anywhere.
-When you close the tab it is gone.
+No. Your text is never sent to any server and is not saved anywhere.
+When you close the tab the text is gone.
+Everything runs entirely in your browser.

 How is reading time calculated?

-Reading time is based on an average adult reading speed of 200 words per minute.
-Speaking time uses 130 words per minute which is a typical presentation pace.
-These are estimates and actual times will vary.
+Reading time uses an average adult reading speed of 200 words per minute.
+Speaking time uses 130 words per minute which is a typical conversational or presentation pace.
+Both are estimates and real times will vary depending on the complexity of the content and the individual reader.

 How are sentences counted?

-Sentences are counted by looking for full stops, exclamation marks, and question marks.
-It is an estimate and may not be perfectly accurate for all writing styles.
+Sentences are counted by detecting full stops, exclamation marks, and question marks.
+It is an approximation and may not be perfectly accurate for all writing styles, particularly text with abbreviations or decimal numbers that contain periods.

 What counts as a paragraph?

-A paragraph is counted as any block of text separated by a blank line.
-Single line breaks without a blank line are not counted as new paragraphs.
+A paragraph is any block of text separated by a blank line.
+A single line break without a blank line does not count as a new paragraph.
+This matches the standard definition used in most word processors.

 No hard limit.
-Since everything runs in the browser the limit is your device memory.
+Since everything runs in the browser the only constraint is your device memory.
 The tool handles large documents without any issues.